circleupx/circleupx.github.io/content/post/2023/json-api-implementing-filtering/index.md

 }
 ```

 The first part of the AddFilter method in the ResourceQueryBuilder class is to call the tokenizer as shown in the code above to tokenize the properties on the resource, the next step is to call ParseFilterQueryString in the QueryParameterService class, this class was introduce in [JSON:API - Pagination Links](/post/2022/json-api-pagination-links/) as UriQueryParametersReader I just consolidated the reader and writer into a service.
-The new method, ParseFilterQueryString, was added in to the class due to a limitation in [JsonApiFramework](https://github.com/scott-mcdonald/JsonApiFramework), which powers the Chinook project was never built to handle multiple query filters.
+The new method, ParseFilterQueryString, was added in to the class due to a limitation in [JsonApiFramework](https://github.com/scott-mcdonald/JsonApiFramework), which powers the Chinook project, JsonApiFramework was never built to handle multiple query filters.

 ```c#
 public class QueryParameterSerive